-This Mozambican restaurant that is located in Lisbon’s Mouraria neighbourhood was such a nice surprise.
+This Mozambican restaurant that is located in Lisbon’s Mouraria neighborhood was such a nice surprise.
 This restaurant has been open for over 35 years serving delicious African dishes.
 The owners are from Mozambique which was a former colony of Portugal.

 We enjoyed beef and vegetable samosas.
 Both were extremely delicious.
 I also tried the cashew juice.
 Cashew juice is a slightly tart juice that tastes like a combination of pear and banana.
 It has a very unique taste.
 I would highly recommend giving it a try.

 Check out some great tips on responsible tourism.